13 Best Small Towns in Montana

 Accommodation: Where to Stay in Big Timber

-At the geographic center of Montana, Lewistown is a lovely small town that remains off the radar to most out-of-state visitors.
-This slight obscurity makes Lewistown even more attractive to visit.
+Lewistown is a lovely small town in the geographic center of Montana.
+It remains off the radar to most out-of-state visitors, and this slight obscurity makes Lewistown even more attractive to visit.
 Lewistown offers a quiet Montana escape, with a quaint downtown district and sidewalks filled with a local feel.

 Lewistown is a lively place throughout much of the year but especially come summer.
 Significant events and festivals bring Fergus County and the surrounding region together in Lewistown.
 Annual celebrations include the summer Chokecherry Festival and Central Montana Fair.
 Music on Main is another fun summer celebration that takes place each Wednesday in downtown.